ThomasByr/BioInfo-genome/README.md

 ## 🧑‍🏫 Contributing

-If you ever want to contribute, either request the contributor status, or, more manually, fork the repo and make a full request !.
+If you ever want to contribute, either request the contributor status, or, more manually, fork the repo and make a pull request !

 > The standard procedure is :
 >